OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/2.specifications/20.registries/index.md

 description:
 layout: doc
 ---

-The Open Mobile Naming Authority (OMNA) ensures seamless integration and interoperability by managing names and numbers for OMA technologies, including the Lightweight M2M (LwM2M) Registry and other active registries.
-OMNA simplifies the process and provides clear instructions, making it easy for users to navigate and find necessary information.
+> **OMNA Registries**: The Open Mobile Naming Authority (OMNA) plays a crucial role in ensuring the interoperability and compatibility of OMA technologies by managing essential names and numbers across various registries, including the Lightweight M2M (LwM2M) Registry.
+OMNA simplifies the process for users by providing clear guidelines and a streamlined approach to navigate these registries.
+This includes submitting requests for assigned names, IDs, numbers, or objects, which are then reviewed and recorded in OMNA’s database, ensuring consistent use across OMA implementations.
+Through these registries, OMNA supports seamless integration within the OMA ecosystem, fostering a reliable and cohesive environment for technology deployment.

 ### How the OMNA Process Works